-Accumulated Investment amount Ceiling on

-amount of approved by the investments in

-remittance from Investment Mainland China

-Taiwan to Commission of the imposed by the

-Mainland China Ministry of Investment

-as of December 31, Economic Affairs Commission of

-Company name 2022 (MOEA) MOEA

-Ares International Corp. \$ 61,178 \$ 81,995 \$ 524,083
+Accumulated amount of Investment amount approved by the Ceiling on investments in remittance from Investment Mainland China Taiwan to Mainland Commission of the imposed by the China Ministry of Investment as of December 31, Economic Affairs Commission of Company name 2023 (MOEA) MOEA ARES INTERNATIONAL CORP. \$ 56,479 \$ 77,296 \$ 548,388

-Major shareholders information December 31, 2022
+Major shareholders information December 31, 2023

 Shares

-Name of major shareholders Name of shares held Ownership (%)
+Name of major shareholders N Number of shares held Ownership (%)

 YU, HONG-YANG \$ 3,558,449 7.53%

-- Note1: (1) The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
-The share capital which was recorded in the financial statements is different from the actual number of shares issued in dematerialised form because of the different calculation basis or the differences. - (2) If the aforementioned data contains shares which were held in trust by the shareholders, the data was disclosed as separate account of client which was set by the trustee.
-As for the shareholder who reports share equity as an insider whose shareholding ratio greater than 10% in accordance with Securities and Exchange Act, the shareholding ratio includes the self-owned shares and trusted shares, at the same time, persons have power to decide how to allocate the trust assets.
+- Note 1:The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
+The share capital which was recorded in the financial statements is different from the actual number of shares issued in dematerialised form because of the different calculation basis or the differences. - Note 2: If the aforementioned data contains shares which were held in trust by the shareholders, the data was disclosed as separate account of client which was set by the trustee.
+As for the shareholder who reports share equity as an insider whose shareholding ratio greater than 10% in accordance with Securities and Exchange Act, the shareholding ratio includes the self-owned shares and trusted shares, at the same time, the shareholders have power to decide how to allocate the trust assets.
 For the information of reported share equity of insider, please refer to Market Observation Post System.